ManasPhanse/MiniQuiz/README.md

 # MiniQuiz

-This is simple command-line interface
+'ques.py': This is simple command-line interface
+GUI Branch: This is TKinter-based Graphical User Interface